0203 389 6076

 Pain

-The local anaesthetic will begin to wear off about one to two hours after the procedure.
-If you need take a painkiller, use over-the-counter pain relievers such as paracetamol (do not take together with any other medication that contains paracetamol).
-Do not take aspirin or ibuprofen as these can increase the risks of bleeding.
+The local anaesthetic will usually begin to wear off about one to two hours after the procedure.
+If you need take a painkiller, use over-the-counter pain relievers such as paracetamol providing you are not allergic to this medication and there are not other contraindications.
+Be careful that you do not take paracetamol together with any other medication that contains paracetamol such as co-codamol or certain cold/flu treatments as taking too much paracetamol is dangerous.
+Do not take non-steroidal medications such as aspirin, ibuprofen, nurofen, naproxex or diclofenac after surgery as these increase the risks of bleeding.

 Infection

 Monitor your wound for signs of infection, which may include: Increased pain, swelling, redness, fever or discharge of pus.
-If you notice evidence of infection you should contact me.
+If you notice evidence of infection you should contact Dr Lynch.

 Samples